 Individual Policies

 Today, most long-term care insurance policies are sold to individuals.
 Insurance agents sell many of these policies, but companies also sell policies through the mail or by telephone.
 Individual policies can be very different from one company to the next.
 Also, policies from the same company may be different from each other.
-Shop among policies, companies, and agents to get the coverage that best fits your needs.
+You should shop among policies, companies, and agents to get the coverage that best fits your needs.

 Policies from My Employer